Bringing pets into New Zealand

 If you’re bringing a cat or dog from:

-- Australia, you usually don’t need a permit — but your pet will need a post-arrival inspection
+- Australia, you usually do not need a permit — but your pet will need a post-arrival inspection

 - an approved country, you need a permit to import

-- another country, your pet won’t be allowed into NZ until it’s spent 6 months in an approved country and you can provide a vet certificate.
+- a country that has not been approved, your pet will not be allowed into NZ until it has spent 6 months in an approved country and you can provide a vet certificate.

 You can bring: